 But before I get into the how of wearing a boot knife it is important I first explore some of the factors that will influence how you wear one.

 Type Of Knife And Boot

 The type of knife and boot will determine how the knife is to be worn.
-Back when cowboys roamed the Wild West, wearing of boot knives was all the rage.
+Back when cowboys roamed the Wild West, wearing boot knives was all the rage.
 The open design of cowboy boots allows for easy carriage of boot knives.
-Therefore, if you are wearing cowboy boots, you can simply slip it into your boot.
+Therefore, if you are wearing cowboy boots, you can simply slip them into your boot.
 When doing this, it is important to have the blade sheathed.

 If you have a long knife that you want to carry as a boot knife, wearing it outside is ideal.
 There are several ways you can wear a boot knife on the outside of a boot.
 And in this article, I will be discussing how to wear a boot knife sheath outside a boot.

 Another important factor to consider before wearing a boot knife is the sheath.
 Ideally, go for blades that have sheaths made of leather.
 The toughness of leather means it will not get punctured easily by the boot knife.
 The last thing you want is your boot knife falling of the sheath and injuring you as you walk.
 To avoid this, make sure that your knife is sheathed before wearing it.

 Carrying a boot knife is beneficial to hunter and law enforcement agents alike.
 For hunters, a boot knife is useful when you need to skin your prey.
 This is in particular for coyote hunters.
 Since skinning has to be done immediately after a kill, a boot knife will come in handy.
 Also, if you are hunting deer or elk by your hunting crossbow using carbon arrows or by any other means, you can use the knife to butcher your kill.

 For campers, a boot knife offers security.
 This is in cases when you are attacked by an animal.
 In such an incident you can easily access the knife and deal with the threat.
 This applies to hunters as well.